Duxy1996/SpaceEngineersDoc/Doc/SpaceEngineersMyDoc.md

 * DecreaseRange -> Decrease Radius
 * UseConveyor -> Use Conveyor System On/Of

-Code in c# to set values to fields:
+Code in c# to set values to
+Fields:

 ```c
 IMyLargeMissileTurret.SetValueFloat("Range", 60.0f);
 ```